Mercury13/unicodia/develop.md

 1. Tulu-Tigalari Vedic tone Svarita
    * Gagged with idiom VEDIC TONE
 1. logic gate Or
-   * You may make an idiom LOGIC GATE.
+   * You may make idiom LOGIC GATE.
 Or may add two exceptions
 1. musical symbol With fingernails
    * Our rules misfire here (WITH is a preposition rather than a conjunction), a clear exception!